 There are a few notes that apply to the above steps:

-Upgrading an ODAS cluster requires common infrastructure skills that are also required by many other applications.
-Proper planning of the upgrade process, including the assessment of its impact on dependent systems, is key to being successful in rolling out a new ODAS version.
-Since ODAS is full containerized and is relying on common RDBMSs for storing its state, the upgrade process is akin to that of other transactional systems.
+Upgrading an Okera cluster requires common infrastructure skills that are also required by many other applications.
+Proper planning of the upgrade process, including the assessment of its impact on dependent systems, is key to being successful in rolling out a new Okera version.
+Since Okera is full containerized and is relying on common RDBMSs for storing its state, the upgrade process is akin to that of other transactional systems.

 Using a blue-green deployment approach lends itself well to this process, as it is easy to deploy new machine instances in a managed infrastructure.
 Being able to test old against new, perform regression testing and run performance tests, and migrate use-cases at a sustainable pace is further validating the upgrade approach.